bnied/kernel-lt-aufs/README.md

 If you'd rather run through the steps manually, you can do so with the instructions below.
 Be sure to change `epel-6-x86_64` to `epel-7-x86_64` and the filename for the source RPM if you're building for EL7.

-Linux 4.x will use the newer AUFS 4 tree in its packages.
+Linux 4.x will use the AUFS 4.x tree in its packages.
 Linux 3.x will use AUFS 3.x.

 In the example below, we're building `kernel-ml` 3.19.0 with the latest commit out of the AUFS tree (`f60288dc0e0aab77ca545f42d785ec280f4700b9`) at the time of writing.
 When you build your kernel versions, be sure to update this step to the latest commit.